Emir Kusturica: 1980s

-He made his feature film debut in 1981 with Do You Remember Dolly Bell?, a coming-of-age drama that won the prestigious Silver Lion for Best First Work at that year's Venice Film Festival.
+He made his feature film debut in 1981 with Do You Remember Dolly Bell?, a coming-of-age drama that won the prestigious Golden Lion for Best First Work at that year's Venice Film Festival.
 The same year, at age 27, he became a lecturer at the newly established Academy of Performing Arts in Sarajevo, a job he held until 1988.
 He was also art director of Open Stage Obala (Otvorena scena Obala).

 Kusturica's second feature film, When Father Was Away on Business (1985), earned a Palme d'Or at Cannes and five Yugoslav movie awards, as well as a nomination for an American Academy Award for Best Foreign Film.
 In 1989 he earned more accolades for Time of the Gypsies, a film about Romani culture and the exploitation of their youth.
 In 1989 he was a member of the jury at the 16th Moscow International Film Festival.

 1990s

 Kusturica continued to make highly regarded films into the next decade, including his American debut, the absurdist comedy Arizona Dream (1993).

 He won the Palme d'Or for his black comedy epic Underground (1995), based upon a scenario of Dušan Kovačević, a noted Serbian playwright.
-Kusturica and his work have provoked controversy at home and abroad.
 Underground was partly financed by state-owned Yugoslav television.
 It recounted the history of Yugoslavia from World War II until the conflicts during the 1990s.
 Bosnian and French critics claimed the film contained pro-Serb propaganda.
 Sarajevo-born novelist Aleksandar Hemon, who emigrated to the United States before the war, said Underground downplayed Serbian atrocities by presenting "the Balkan war as a product of collective, innate, savage madness."
 French philosopher and writer Alain Finkielkraut, a supporter of the Croatian president Franjo Tuđman during the 1990s, denounced the Cannes Film Festival's jury award, saying it was honouring a creator with a thriving imagination and that the jury praised a version of the most hackneyed and deceitful Serb propaganda.
 It was later revealed that Finkielkraut had not seen the film before writing his criticism.

 French philosopher Bernard-Henri Lévy made a film criticizing Underground.
-In a discussion with Levy, the Slovenian philosopher Slavoj Žižek said:I hope we share another point, which is – to be brutal – hatred of [director] Emir Kusturica.
+In a discussion with Levy, the Slovenian philosopher Slavoj Žižek said: I hope we share another point, which is – to be brutal – hatred of [director] Emir Kusturica.
 Underground is one of the most horrible films that I've seen.
 What kind of Yugoslav society do you see in Kusturica's Underground?
-A society where people fornicate, drink, fight – a kind of eternal orgy.Emir Kusturica taught Film Directing at Columbia University's Graduate Film Division.
+A society where people fornicate, drink, fight – a kind of eternal orgy.

+Emir Kusturica taught Film Directing at Columbia University's Graduate Film Division.

 In 1998, he won the Venice Film Festival's Silver Lion for Best Direction for Black Cat, White Cat, a farcical comedy set in a Gypsy (Romani) settlement on the banks of the Danube.
 The music for the film was composed by the Belgrade-based band No Smoking Orchestra.